Royals vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Royals vs. Angels: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Bobby Witt Jr. and the Kansas City Royals hit the field on Saturday at Angel Stadium of Anaheim against Tyler Anderson, who is projected to start for the Los Angeles Angels.
-First pitch will be at 9:07 PM ET.
+Mike Trout and the Los Angeles Angels will meet Bobby Witt Jr. and the Kansas City Royals on Sunday at Angel Stadium of Anaheim, at 4:07 PM ET.

-The favored Angels have -185 moneyline odds against the underdog Royals, who are listed at +150.
-The game's total is set at 9.5 runs.
+The Angels are -210 moneyline favorites in this matchup with the Royals (+170).
+The total for the game has been listed at 9.5 runs.

 Rep your team with officially licensed Royals gear!
 Head to Fanatics to find jerseys, shirts, and much more.